marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

-ready, either the Oracle contract calls the interested contract passing the question ID + answer, or the interested contract is notified about that and then retrieves the answer from the Oracle by passing the ID on the Oracle's contract call/transaction.
+ready, either the Oracle contract calls the interested contract passing the question ID + answer, or the interested contract is notified about that and then retrieves the answer from the Oracle by passing the ID on the Oracle's contract call / transaction.
 In simple words, he have either "pull-based" or "push-based" Oracle contracts.

 Augur and Oraclize are famous examples of companies providing Blockchain Oracles tools.
 Augur uses a token for reputation (REP) to finalize an Oracle response.
-On the other hand, Oraclize uses authenticity proofs to confirm that data was fetched from a genuine source and wasn't tampered.
+On the other hand, Oraclize uses authenticity proofs to confirm that data was fetched from a genuine source and wasn't tampered with.
 A novel approach is made by the AEternity's folks, where they implement the Oracle as part of the Blockchain Protocol.
 Keep in mind that all of such approaches are made by third-party players, and there's no consensus mechanism to ensure the information itself is